 Thu 3rd May - Sat 30th June

-The Golden Thread Gallery is delighted to present Verges a solo exhibition by Clare Gallagher.
 The photographs in Verges examine the potential for everyday resistance through the growth and habits of weeds.
 Attending more closely to our ordinary surroundings and appreciating the familiar undermines the capitalist desire for commodity and spectacle, for the exotic and dramatic.

 It is easy to feel so tightly constrained by grown-up concerns that we don’t have time to notice what we encounter every day.
 It becomes hard to see the opportunities for pleasure or plenitude lurking within them.
 Rocks and trees stop being forts, scraps of paper become just mess, and dandelions, goose grass and buttercups evolve from playthings into hostile invaders of our land.